FrendsPlatform/FrendsTemplates/Templates/CRMs/Zoho CRM/Zoho CRM to JSON - Products/long-description.md

 # Implementation and Usage Notes

 This template requires a refresh token for the Zoho API in order to work.
-The template will then use the refresh token to create the access token for accessing the API.
+The template will use the refresh token to create the access token for accessing the API.
 The refresh token can be created using the "Zoho CRM - Exchange grant token for refresh token" template.

 When writing the JSON file, if a file with the same name already exists, it will be overwritten.
 This behavior can be changed in the write tasks.